MicrosoftDocs/connected-spaces/articles/camera-placement-general.md

 - Is the queue defined with shelving, barriers, or ropes?

-- If undefined, where does the queue typically form, and which direction(s) does it go during busy times?
+- If undefined, where does the queue typically form and which direction(s) does it go during busy times?

 - How long is the queue and what direction does the line form?